bangingheads/UserSpiceTwoFactor/README.md

 ## Troubleshooting

 The QR code generation requires the Imagick PHP plugin.
-If you do not have this installed you may receive errors on enabling 2FA.
+If you do not have this installed you will manually have to enter the 2FA code on your device.
 More information on install Imagick can be found [here](https://www.php.net/manual/en/imagick.installation.php).

 ## Questions